pyvista/pyvista/CONTRIBUTING.md

 several platforms.

-To ensure someone else reviews your code, at least one other member of the pyvista contributiors group must review and verify your code meets our community's standards.
+To ensure someone else reviews your code, at least one other member of the pyvista contributors group must review and verify your code meets our community's standards.
 Once approved, if you have write permission you may merge the branch.
-If you don't have write permission, the reviewer or someone else with write permission will merge the branch and close out the PR.
+If you don't have write permission, the reviewer or someone else with write permission will merge the branch and delete the PR branch.

-Since it may be necessary to merge your branch with the current release branch (see below), please do not close out your branch if it is a `fix/` branch.
+Since it may be necessary to merge your branch with the current release branch (see below), please do not delete your branch if it is a `fix/` branch.